MishiCodes/Python/Factorial Program using Recursion/README.md

 #### [HOW TO RUN YOUR PYTHON SCRIPTS FROM COMMAND LINE?](https://docs.python.org/3/faq/windows.html)
 * Search for command prompt or type in cmd to do so
 * Switch to the python file directory OR path to your script
-* In command-line, type in the word python or python3 if you have both versions and the name of python file just like this: $ python3 multiply_by_two.py
+* In command-line, type in the word python or python3 if you have both versions and the name of python file just like this: $ python factorial.py

 ![Run Python Script](https://github.com/MishiCodes/Python/blob/master/Factorial%20Program%20using%20Recursion/images/factorial.PNG)